gvwilson/fiction/iffy/index.md

 Taken by a sudden restlessness, she spent five minutes rearranging her meager possessions before flopping down on her bed and pulling out her nature book.
-The giraffe, the tiger, the wolf with his sad, intelligent eyes...
-Someone had written *Looks like Grandad!!!* beside it in tiny curving script.
+The giraffe, the tiger, the wolf with his sad, intelligent eyes… Someone had written *Looks like Grandad!!!* beside it in tiny curving script.
 Iffy had long ago decided that the writer had been a girl about her own age who had a family and a whole pack of friends.